E-B-Smith/Blitz-Server/README.md

 After the format, a dictionary of app identifiers is listed, each with a list of server end points.
 The app identifier distiguishes between various production and development environments.
 The app identifier `com.blitzhere.blitzhere-lab2` contains our current development server end points.

-The `apiURL` key value is the server to which to POST protobuff (preferred) or JSON formed requests.
+The `apiURL` key value is the API server to which to POST protobuff (preferred) or JSON formed requests.

 The `pushURL` key value is the web socket connection URL for chat messages.